 Top Sights in Croatia – Zagreb’s Cathedral

 The cathedral in Croatia’s capital city, Zagreb, is the largest building in the whole of Croatia and is also one of the most famous symbols of the country.
 Originally built in the 13th century, the cathedral was severely damaged by the 1880 Zagreb earthquake.
 Quickly rebuilt and restored soon, it was during this time that the two 108m-tall spires were constructed.
 (If you’ve visited Zagreb in the last few decades, you may have seen at least one spire covered by scaffolding.)
 Unfortunately, the tip of one of the spires broke off in the March 2020 Zagreb earthquake, and the tip of the remaining spire was removed due to damage.
-If you’ve not seen the cathedral for yourself but have visited Croatia and are a big spender (!), you have have noticed the cathedral on the reverse of the 1000 Kuna banknote.
+If you’ve not seen the cathedral for yourself but have visited Croatia and are a big spender (!), you may have noticed the cathedral on the reverse of the 1000 Kuna banknote.
+(Pre-2023 when the currency was the Kuna, that is!)

 Top Sights in Croatia – St Mark’s Church, Zagreb